 Revealing and exposing our thoughts is a great way to reject standardization.
 Standardization has a way of becoming thoughtless— like programmed algorithms.
 I want students to engage in complex, unorthodox ways so that they can think outside of tradition.
 I remember being constantly regimented on strict grammar and effective writing rules in school, and I want students to feel safe to rid themselves of that philosophy when they see fit.
 Sometimes I find students are hesitant-- fearful, it seems at times-- of breaking those rules.
 However, people aren’t categories, and we don’t always communicate the same meanings, the same way.
 It’s important for students to create with that idea in mind.

-During the course, I engage with a text from a different genre every class session–– from literature to podcast to videos and more.
+During my courses, I engage with a text from a different genre every class session–– from literature to podcast to videos and more.
 I ask students a series of discussion questions that ultimately get them to think about why a creator would need to use a particular genre to get their message across.
 I have assignments where they can choose the genre or medium of their choice to create an argument or message; we will then go through a peer review process meant to help students develop the project for stronger clarity and impact.
 I teach them how to deep-dive into a genre study–– studying the ways other composers use the genre to make their arguments–– before they work in the chosen genre

 Through workshops, conferences, online and in-class discussions, I hope students leave with projects they are proud of.
 I also hope they will understand that there isn’t one standard mode of communication, but many modes can achieve different rhetorical meanings.